Money Magazine Ranks Denison No. 3 in the Nation

 Other rankings have remarked on Denison’s excellence as well.

 The 2017 Fiske Guide to Colleges noted that at Denison “classes are small and individual attention is the norm.”
 They added that the college “aims to graduate independent thinkers who become active members of a democratic society.”
 Describing the college as a whole, Fiske writes, “Denison does a great job of crossing over and piecing together academic interests, and they have tons of connections in the world to help you succeed after college.”

 In addition, Denison was just recognized by Forbes with positions on its “America's Top Colleges,” and “Top Midwest Colleges” lists.
 The college also received an A+ financial rating, measuring its financial fitness.
 The college's endowment of some $800 million provides the flexibility to foster a community of diverse individuals: students, faculty, and staff from varying backgrounds, religions, ethnicities, abilities and world views who all recognize the importance of sharing their unique insights and ideas.

-During the last year, Denison has introduced a number of new strategic initiatives, including groundbreaking academic programs in global commerce, data analytics, financial economics and narrative nonfiction.
+During the last year, Denison has introduced a number of new strategic initiatives, including groundbreaking academic programs in global commerce, data analytics, financial economics and narrative journalism.
 The college also launched the Austin E. Knowlton Center for Career Exploration with a focus on leveraging the college’s significant alumni network, paid internships and the establishment of several new career-preparation programs.
 Denison has expanded global learning programs and partnerships with colleges and universities around the world and has forged mutually beneficial relationships in nearby Columbus, which is trending for college students and graduates, and recently was named by Forbes as the top “opportunity city” in the nation.